dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 - **Commands URI**: The URL at the RP where OPs post Command Tokens.

 - **Organization**: A register of accounts belonging to one entity.
-If an OP supports multiple Organizations with the same `iss` claim, the OP MUST include the `org` claim in Commands to identify the Organization.
+An OP may support one Organization, or multiple.

 ## Protocol Overview